 The list of potential themes (see Table 3) will be periodically revisited to determine if adjustments are required.
-For example, the Monitoring Council recently reorganized the Aquatic Ecosystems theme

-(Figure 3) to streamline the development of web portals for the associated subthemes.
-The Monitoring Council will then assess the readiness of each theme by evaluating its performance on each of the six performance measures (see Section 2.2.1, and Appendix 3 of CWQMC 2008).
+For example, the Monitoring Council recently reorganized the Aquatic Ecosystem Health theme (Figure 5) to streamline the development of web portals for the associated subthemes.
+The Monitoring Council will assess the readiness of each theme by evaluating its performance on each of the six performance measures (see Section 2.2.1, and Appendix 3 of CWQMC 2008).